Issuing and Operational Addresses

 - Optional standby addresses, also known as "warm wallets."
 Trusted human operators use these addresses to transfer money to the operational addresses.

 The issuing address is like a vault.
-Partners, customers, and operational addresses create accounting relationships (trust lines) to the issuing address, but this address sends as few transactions as possible.
+Partners, customers, and operational addresses create trust lines to the issuing address, but this address sends as few transactions as possible.
 Periodically, a human operator creates and signs a transaction from the issuing address to refill the balances of a standby or operational address.
 Ideally, the secret key used to sign these transactions should never be accessible from any internet-connected computer.

 Issuing Address Compromise

-If a malicious actor learns the secret key behind a institution's issuing address, that actor can create new issued currencies without limit and trade them in the decentralized exchange.
-This would make it difficult for the financial institution to distinguish legitimately-obtained issued currencies and redeem them fairly.
-If a financial institution loses control of its issuing address, the institution must create a new issuing address, and all users who have accounting relationships with the old issuing address must create new accounting relationships with the new address.
+If a malicious actor learns the secret key behind a institution's issuing address, that actor can create new tokens and send them to users or trade them in the decentralized exchange.
+This can make a stablecoin issuer insolvent.
+It can become difficult for the financial institution to distinguish legitimately-obtained tokens and redeem them fairly.
+If a financial institution loses control of its issuing address, the institution must create a new issuing address, and all users who have trust lines to the old issuing address must create new trust lines with the new address.

 Multiple Issuing Addresses

-A financial institution can issue more than one currency in the XRP Ledger from a single issuing address.
-However, there are some settings that apply equally to all currencies issued from an address, including the percentage for transfer fees and the global freeze status.
-If the financial institution wants the flexibility to manage settings differently for each currency, the institution must use a different issuing address for each currency.
+A financial institution can issue more than one type of token in the XRP Ledger from a single issuing address.
+However, there are some settings that apply equally to all (fungible) tokens issued from an address, including the percentage for transfer fees and the global freeze status.
+If the financial institution wants the flexibility to manage settings differently for each type of token, the institution must multiple issuing addresses.

 An operational address is like a cash register.
-It makes payments on behalf of the institution by transferring issued currencies to customers and partners.
+It makes payments on behalf of the institution by transferring tokens to customers and partners.
 To sign transactions automatically, the secret key for an operational address must be stored on a server that is connected to the internet.
 (The secret key can be stored encrypted, but the server must decrypt it to sign transactions.)
-Customers and partners do not, and should not, create accounting relationships with an operational address.
+Customers and partners do not, and should not, create trust lines to an operational address.

-Each operational address has a limited balance of issued currencies.
+Each operational address has a limited balance of tokens and XRP.
 When the balance of an operational address gets low, the financial institution refills it by sending a payment from the issuing address or a standby address.

 Operational Address Compromise

 Another optional step that an institution can take to balance risk and convenience is to use "standby addresses" as an intermediate step between the issuing address and operational addresses.
-The institution can fund additional XRP Ledger addresses as standby addresses, whose keys are not stored online, but are entrusted to different trusted users.
+The institution can fund additional XRP Ledger addresses as standby addresses, whose keys are not available to always-online servers, but are entrusted to different trusted users.

-When an operational address is running low on funds, a trusted user can use a standby address to refill the operational address's balance.
-When a standby addresses run low on funds, the institution can use the issuing address to send more currency to a standby address in a single transaction, and the standby addresses can distribute that currency among themselves if necessary.
+When an operational address is running low on funds (either tokens or XRP), a trusted user can use a standby address to refill the operational address's balance.
+When a standby addresses run low on funds, the institution can use the issuing address to send more funds to a standby address in a single transaction, and the standby addresses can distribute those funds among themselves if necessary.
 This improves security of the issuing address, allowing it to make fewer total transactions, without leaving too much money in the control of a single automated system.

 As with operational addresses, a standby address must have an accounting relationship with the issuing address, and not with customers or partners.
 All precautions that apply to operational addresses also apply to standby addresses.